-I started the $100 Room Challenge five years ago.
-The intent is to share with you how much can be accomplished with only $100 to spend.
+I started the $100 Room Challenge in September 2015.
+The intent of the challenge is to share with you how much can be accomplished with only $100 to spend.
 This entry nook is the 18th space I have transformed with a mere $100.
 The key is to shop smart and use items you already have on hand (I’m talkin’ about you, can of old paint in the basement).
 I always like to start with a before picture, so let’s take a look at what this entry area looked like 4 weeks ago.

 and here it is today…

-This farmhouse entry makeover was one of our easiest makeovers, but what a difference it has made.
+This farmhouse entryway makeover was one of our easiest makeovers, but what a difference it has made.

 I always like to take a look back at the original goals from week 1 to see just how far we got with our $100.
 Ready?